clglavan/private-notes/readme.md

 Check contents of `local.sh`

 # Known bugs
-- the deploy.sh script creates a binding for the SA to have storage admin over the bucker.
+- [ ] the deploy.sh script creates a binding for the SA to have storage admin over the bucker.
 This does not work properly and must be address in the gcp console.
+- [ ] if open a password-protected note, trying to decrypt with a wrong password will not work ( as expected ) but will also trigger the note to be destroyed.
 # Further improvements
 - [x] make decryption by choice, with "view note" button
 - [x] add custom password